MATCHPOINTS 2026 - Resilience in a Challenged Europe

 SESSION I: ‘A Challenged Europe’ – in which ways are we challenged?

-The morning session introduces us to perspectives on how Europe is challenged, through different lenses across foreign affairs, political science research, think tank advocacy, and the business world – all perspectives seen in the context of the geopolitical shifts that reshape Europe’s future.
+The morning session will present the different challenges facing Europe today from the perspectives of foreign affairs, political science research, think tank advocacy and the business world – all seen in the context of the geopolitical shifts that are reshaping Europe’s future.

 Opening: ‘A Challenged Europe’ seen from outside Europe

-This session helps us understand which challenges Europe faces in the light of a rapidly changing geopolitical landscape.
-A former diplomat shares insights across different geographies with geopolitical significance.
-How is Europe’s current development and future trajectory seen from within Europe and from abroad?
-What is Europe’s place in the world in the year 2026?
+This session will help us understand the challenges Europe is facing in the light of a rapidly changing geopolitical landscape.
+Join former diplomat Friis Arne Petersen as he shares his insights from different regions of the world with geopolitical significance.
+How is Europe’s current development and future trajectory seen from within and outside Europe?
+And what is Europe’s place in the world in 2026?

 • Friis Arne Petersen, former Permanent Secretary of State and Danish Ambassador to the U.S., China and Germany, Ministry of Foreign Affairs of Denmark .